 Get Organized and Clean Up Your Finances

 Spring is a great time to get organized and clean up your finances — from consolidating bank accounts to looking for spending leaks.
 “If you aren’t organized, you miss out on opportunities to improve your financial situation,” says Heather Klutznick, vice president of investments for Huntington Beach, Calif.-based Trilogy Financial.

 Once you organize your finances, you will be ready to take action on your budget and other financial goals.

 Don’t think you have the time?
 Pick one area and focus on that first.
 A few hours on the front end will give you peace of mind and prevent frantic searches later for a specific document.

 Purge Your Piles

 - Most monthly statements can be pitched after one year, but if you plan on buying a house, keep two years' worth of utility bills, pay stubs and bank and credit card statements (or access them through online platforms).
 [See SAM's free Spending and Saving course for more on how long to keep specific documents.]

-- As you are organizing your finances, shred paper you don’t need and file by category what you want to keep or scan them and store them on a secure hard drive.
+- As you are organizing your finances, shred paper you don’t need and file by category what you want to keep or scan important records and store them on a secure hard drive.

 Save the Essentials